President and CEO

 Global laser markets: Insights and forecasts

-2018 was not a repeat of the banner 2017—but it has been a good year indeed for many segments of the laser industry.
-Allen Nogee will again present the macroeconomic forces at work, supplier trends, and technology developments in the worldwide laser markets.
+2019 has been a year of tariffs and turmoil, but it has not been as bad a year as feared for many segments of the laser industry.
+Helping us understand the many economic and technology currents impacting our industry, Allen Nogee will again present the macroeconomic forces at work, supplier trends, and technology developments in the worldwide laser markets.
 His talk will provide a global market review and forecast of laser revenues by product and application, including industrial lasers and applications, communications, lithography, defense and security, sensing, additive manufacturing, and medical, and he will look ahead with insights gained from his research in specific market niches.
-Conard Holton will join Allen for an onstage discussion and Q&A session.
+Editor in Chief John Lewis will join Allen for an onstage discussion and Q&A session following his presentation.

 10:00am - 10:30am